Rye Language

 Where

-Rye can currently run on your Linux or Mac OS desktop.
-Rye also runs in your web-browser (Wasm) and Docker.
-Rye could be compiled for mobile (Android and OSx) and Windows.
+Rye can run on Linux, Mac OS or Windows.
+Rye also runs in a web-browser (Wasm) and Docker.
+Rye could be compiled for mobile (Android and OSx).

 You can try a (work in progress) Rye console right now by clicking a button on top-right of this page.